martin-nhs/ehr-deletion-lambda/README.md

 * s3:DeleteObject - required to delete S3 objects from the repository bucket.
 * s3:ListBucket - required to list objects within the repository bucket.
 * ssm:GetParameter - required to fetch parameters from SSM.

----

-♻️ **Future Improvements**

-* Remove Verify EHR Repository deletions query and find a way to verify the records.
-* Once the EHR Repository database is set up correctly (with a FK) we can use delete cascade to and boil the deletion query down to 1 operation.